chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 ---|---|---
 `SnapshotName`|The name of the snapshot.
 Used as the basename of the snapshot filename.|`null` (*) `SnapshotGroupKey`|A key used to identify the particular snapshot to use out of a group of snapshots identified by `SnapshotName`.
 See [Snapshot Groups](SnapshotGroups.md) for more information.|`null` (*)
-`IncludedPaths`|A list of JSON Paths identifying element(s) to be included from a compound object when it is matched against a snapshot.
-See [Filtering Values](Filtering.md) for more information.|None
-`ExcludedPaths`|A list of JSON Paths identifying element(s) to be excluded from a compound object when it is matched against a snapshot.
-See [Filtering Values](Filtering.md) for more information.|None
 `CreateMissingSnapshots`|Flag indicating whether missing snapshot files should be created based on actual values provided when a snapshot is matched.|`true` if the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable is not empty; `false` otherwise
 `ForceSnapshotRefresh`|Flag indicating whether snapshot files should be forcibly refreshed to reflect actual values provided for snapshot matches.|`true` if the `SNAPTEST_REFRESH` environment variable is not empty; `false` otherwise
 `IndentJson`|Flag used to control whether serialized JSON for an actual value saved to a snapshot file when either `ForceSnapshotRefresh` or `CreateMissingSnapshots` are `true` has new lines and indentation (`true`, which is the default), or has no indentation and appears on a single line (`false`).|`true`